The Steamy East

 Solos

-Here you will find Steamy East heroes and villains who, though they may work with partners, assistants, or others, are mostly remembered as single characters -- whose personalities are not necessarily singular.
+Steamy East "Solos" are heroes, heroines, and villains who, though they may work with partners, assistants, or others, are mostly remembered as single characters.
+Their personalities, though, are not necessarily singular.

 Lives of their own